Corradino prison

 The Corradino prison, officially known as the Corradino Correctional Facility (Faċilità Korrettiva ta' Kordin) is a prison located in Paola, Malta.
 It is Malta’s largest and main correctional facility; hosting different sections for males, females, and children.
 The prison takes its name from the hill of Corradino, named after Conradin of Swabia, king of Sicily who in the 13th century also dominated the Maltese archipelago.
-It is located 5 km from the capital Valletta.
+It is located 5 km from the capital Valletta and currently houses 700 inmates as of 2023, with half awaiting trial.
+The facility is also a Grade 1 scheduled asset near significant heritage sites, such as the Corradino Lines and Kordin III Temple.

 History

 The prison of Corradino was built by the British colonial authorities starting from 1842 based on plans by W. Lamb Arrowsmith on the model of the Pentonville prison in London, with a capacity of 200 prisoners divided into 4 wings.
 On November 28, 1942, the irredentist Carmelo Borg Pisani was executed by hanging in the prison for treason and conspiracy against His Majesty's government.
-This was also the last of the 18 executions carried out in Malta.